So what happens when I’m gone?

 5. Further protect your wishes by seeking specialist legal advice

 A legal representative in this area will be able to advise you on how to nominate an appropriate power of attorney or testamentary guardian you trust to act on your child’s behalf.
-We’ve created a guide - “What will happen when I’m gone?” in conjunction with La Trobe University Law School to help you legally plan for the future.
-This guide covers topics such as wills and estate planning, guardianship, power of attorney, trusts and special disability trusts.
+To legally plan for the future, ask about topics such as wills and estate planning, guardianship, power of attorney, trusts and special disability trusts.

 6. Identify a support network